 Cyber Monday Discount 20%

 Tinnitus (ringing in the ears) is the perception of a sound that has no external source.
 Some of the more common sounds reported are ringing, humming, buzzing, or cricket-like.
 It can be constant or intermittent, and is heard in one ear, both ears, or in the head.
-Tinnitus can originate in the middle ear (behind the eardrum) or in the inner ear (cochlea), which can also be referred to as sensorineural hearing loss.
 Not to worry, we specialize in tinnitus diagnosis and treatment, and we’re here to help!

 It is important to keep in mind that tinnitus is a symptom, not a disease.
 As such, the optimal treatment strategy should be directed toward eliminating the disease, rather than simply alleviating the symptom.
 Also, because it may be symptomatic of a more serious disorder, it is important to try to find the medical cause before deciding on treatment.